 No matter which language you choose, though, there will be benefits.
 Language learning isn’t just a great way to sharpen your mind and broaden your cultural horizons — it’s also perfect for making friends jealous, complaining to your noisy upstairs neighbor in his mother tongue and snapchatting yourself as a pirate with a foreign language thought bubble.

 Yes, it’s the language of romance, and yes, people think it’s sexy.
 I mean, really, what benefit of learning French can I give that you haven’t already heard 200 times before?
 For example, “Learn French, and order a bottle of wine the right way,” or “Get the girl of your dreams with these authentic French expressions.”

 Not today, I say!
 No, today I’d like to talk about Lumière.
 Not the French pioneer(s) of cinema Lumière, the anthropomorphized candlestick from Beauty and the Beast Lumière.
 Yeah, you heard me: I’m going to be the first person to recommend learning French to better understand a candlestick.

 Hear me out.
 Who doesn’t love Beauty and the Beast?
-And who doesn’t love Lumière, the most lovable character of all (besides Chip the teacup, of course, because… HELLO!)?
-And If you’re like me (God help you), you’ve probably seen the film a few dozen times, all the while glossing over some really useable French words and expressions like these:
+And who doesn’t love Lumière, the most lovable character of all (besides Chip the teacup, of course)?
+And If you’re like me, you’ve probably seen the film a few dozen times, all the while glossing over some really useable French words and expressions like these:

 - Lumière: [trying to prepare the Beast for his dinner with Belle] Voila!
 Oh, you look so… so…

 - Lumière: Ma chère mademoiselle.
 It is with deepest pride and greatest pleasure that we welcome you tonight.

 - Lumière: Ah, yes.
 When she comes in give her a dashing, debonair smile.

 - Lumière: Of course, mon ami.
 I told you she would break the spell!